-As shown in Figure 3, breast implants are placed beneath your breast tissue, either subglandular (on top of the chest muscle) or submuscular (under the chest muscle).
+As shown in Figure 3, breast implants are placed beneath your breast tissue, either on top of the chest muscle (subglandular placement) or underneath part or all of the chest muscle (submuscular placement).

 Figure 3.
 Breast implant placement

 Breast after subglandular augmentation